By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Soft taupe

-My go-to trick?
-Hold polish bottles up to your hand in natural daylight.
+According to Pronovias wedding stylists: Hold polish bottles up to your hand in natural daylight.
 If the color makes your skin look brighter and healthier, it's the one.
-If it makes you look tired or sickly, pass.
+If it makes you look tired or washed out, pass.

-For dress matching: ivory dress = warmer nude, pure white dress = cooler pink or sheer white.
+For dress matching: Ivory dress = warmer nude, pure white dress = cooler pink or sheer white.
 Your dress color affects how your nail color photographs more than you'd think.
-Brides magazine has additional color pairing examples that match different wedding themes and dress styles.

 Wedding Nail Length: Finding Your Sweet Spot

-Here's something nobody tells you - your nail length affects literally everything on your wedding day.
+Your nail length affects literally everything on your wedding day.
 Can you comfortably hold your bouquet?
 Sign documents?
 Put in earrings?
-Hug your grandmother without accidentally scratching her?
+Multiple brides on wedding forums shared struggles with nails that were too long for daily tasks.

 Short Length (just past fingertip):